LAND-MK-1/gate-ios-sample-app/README.md

 - Check the Response section in the app for detailed error messages
 - Verify network connectivity and tenant URL accessibility
 - Ensure your Apple Team ID is registered with your Gate/AI tenant

-## Next Steps

-This sample app provides a foundation for integrating Gate/AI into your own applications.
-Key considerations for production:

-1. Secure storage of configuration values
-2. Proper error handling and user messaging
-3. Background refresh of access tokens
-4. Logging and monitoring integration
-5. Testing across different network conditions

-For more detailed integration information, see the [Integration Guide](../iOS-Swift/INTEGRATION.md).